kelseyhightower/pipeline/README.md

 EOF
 ```

-Create a wehbook on each pipeline application and infrastructure GitHub repository using the `github-webhook-config.json` webhook configuration file:
+Create a wehbook on each pipeline application and infrastructure GitHub repository using the `github-webhook-config.json` webhook configuration payload created in the previous step:

 ```
 for repo in ${REPOS[@]}; do
   curl -X POST "https://api.github.com/repos/${GITHUB_USERNAME}/${repo}/hooks" \
+    -H "Content-Type: application/json" \
     -H "Accept: application/vnd.github.v3+json" \
     -u "${GITHUB_USERNAME}:${GITHUB_TOKEN}" \
     --data-binary @github-webhook-config.json
 done
 ```

+Each GitHub repositories is now set to send push events to the `reposync` webhook.

 ### Create the Cloud Container Builder Build Triggers